 Minimalism emerged during the early 1960s in the USA as a rejection of abstract expressionism art.
-At the time, artists believed in stripping emotion from the artwork as well as any metaphors or symbolism.
-Aesthetically, minimalism art is a literal presentation that gives a purified form of beauty, representing qualities of truth, order, simplicity, and harmony.
-Currently called neo-minimalism, this movement is still ongoing primarily in graphic design.
-Because attention spans are shorter and people are savvier, the motto “less is more” creates an atmosphere where viewers have the room to make rational decisions.
+At the time, artists believed in stripping emotion from the artwork and any metaphors or symbolism.
+Aesthetically, minimalist art is a literal presentation that gives a purified form of beauty, representing truth, order, simplicity, and harmony.
+Currently called neo-minimalism, this movement is still ongoing, primarily in graphic design.
+Because attention spans are shorter and people are savvier, the motto “less is more” creates an atmosphere where viewers have room to make rational decisions.

 Logically, a simple design might appear to be faster and easier to achieve.
-Au contraire, because every element is essential and strategically placed to transmit a message without underlying meanings.
-Understanding and knowing how to properly utilize minimalism as a graphic designer is a helpful skill to make your work stand out.
+Au contraire because every element is essential and strategically placed to transmit a message without underlying meanings.
+Understanding and knowing how to utilize minimalism as a graphic designer properly is a helpful skill to make your work stand out.
 Minimalism, just like every art movement, has a set of practical approaches.
-If you are interested in trying out this style in your next project, be sure to check the following essential tips for mastering this movement.
+If you want to try out this style in your next project, check the following essential tips for mastering this movement.

 Less Is More But Meaningful

 Intricate designs might give the illusion of being smarter or more sophisticated.
 In reality, they are suffocating, less memorable, and ultimately less persuasive.
 Working with fundamental components produces a higher effect on user’s readability and usability.
 By adopting a clean and simple design, you will increase the viewer’s attention to the main message conveyed.